nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

     iii.
 Test case: <code>SET b/-100</code>

-        Expected: Budget is reset to $0.00, which is the minium budget SHOCO allows.
+        Expected: Budget is reset to $0.00, which is the minimum budget SHOCO allows.

      &nbsp;